PRESERVATION OF THE PAST

 Formed in 1974, lifelong Arkansas County residents Bennie Burkett and Jack Crum created the Museum of the Arkansas Grand Prairie.
 The museum has also been known as the Stuttgart Agricultural Museum and the Arkansas County Museum.
 The Museum was created to preserve Arkansas County’s heritage as a center for rice production and duck hunting.
 Funding for the museum is provided by quarterly donations from the city of Stuttgart and annual contributions from donors.
 The museum is governed by a board of trustees appointed by the Stuttgart city council.

 The original 1,500 square foot building was built with funds raised by a nonprofit group of supportive citizens on city park property.
-Four additions have been made bringing the total museum space to 20,000 square feet as well as five furnished out-buildings.
-The museum is currently expanding the space to accommodate the Arkansas Waterfowler Hall of Fame.
+Four additions have been made bringing the total museum space to 20,000 square feet as well as five furnished exterior exhibits.
+The museum completed an expansion in 2017 to accommodate the Arkansas Waterfowler Hall of Fame.